MinimSecure/unum-sdk/README-integrators.md

    Make sure to include the firmware building instructions.
 How long it takes to build the firmware.
 Where to download the toolchains (we store some of them in AWS S3 storage).
-3. Change the SDK to allow adding unum tarball files to the firmware rootfs (the unum tarball is built here in the unum-sdk repository)
+3. Change the vendor SDK to allow adding unum tarball files to the firmware rootfs (the unum tarball is built here in the unum-sdk repository)
 4. Add the standard build script:
    ./build.sh &lt;HARDWARE_TYPE&gt; [--no-changes | --add &lt;PATH_TO_UNUM_TARBALL&gt;]